Virtuant/katacoda-scenarios/jenkins/jenkins-build-docker-images/step1.md

 #### Load Dashboard

-You can load the Jenkins' dashboard either by clicking the Dashboard tab on the right or following URL https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/ in a separate browser.
+You can load the Jenkins' dashboard either by clicking the Dashboard tab on the right of Terminal, or clicking the URL https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/ in a separate browser.

 In the next steps, you'll use the dashboard to configure the plugins and start building Docker Images.